 The book's ripples continue to spread.
-Even today, ask any group of poly activists what originally got them going, and some are sure to mention Stranger
+Even today, ask any group of poly activists what originally got them going, and some are likely to mention

 and/or other books by Heinlein.
 Many others in turn discovered poly because of these people's work and influence, two or three or six times removed.
-If you've been reading this website, you're a couple degrees of separation from Heinlein right here.
-For an early, important, and very typical story of Stranger
+For an early, important, and very typical story of

 -discovery, see footnote 5.

-Other poly folks say the book is... pretty lousy.
+Other poly folks say the book... well... stinks.

-Heinlein cultivated his persona as a crusty, gallant military man — he was an Annapolis graduate (1929) who was dumped from the Navy for tuberculosis in 1934 and, it's pretty clear, never got over the loss.
-By the Fifties, under the influence of his third wife Virginia — who was poles apart politically from his second3
+Heinlein cultivated his persona as a crusty, gallant military man — he was an Annapolis graduate (1929) who got dumped from the Navy for tuberculosis in 1934 and, it's pretty clear, never got over the loss.
+By the Fifties, under the influence of his third wife Virginia — who was poles apart politically from his second

 — he had become an outspoken cold warrior, championing military values with a contempt for non-militarists that, to many, amounted to fascism.
 At a time when the FBI was digging into the lives of almost all science fiction writers for evidence of subversion (FBI director J. Edgar Hoover is reported to have called science fiction the most dangerous literature in America), Heinlein apparently got a free pass from the federal snoops.

 became the most subversive science fiction book in America.
 It helped inspire a generation of straight, serious, all-American teenagers, such as me, to become free-love radicals, utopians, and visionaries.
 It became part of the Sixties' rush to unloose all kinds of revolutionary color onto beige America.

 remains the best known, best selling, and most influential of Heinlein's half century of work.

 And yet, Heinlein was always reticent about how he came by Stranger